opus1993/pubrepo/content/post/2021-06-25-data-evangelist-part-15/index.md

 ## A Data Science Glossary

 Artificial intelligence, machine learning, and neural networks are terms often used synonymously, but their distinctions are important and some general awareness is needed to be able to function effectively in cross functional teams.
 While there's no need for non-data scientists to understand exactly how machine learning (ML) works, we all should understand enough to use the basic terms correctly.
-The following glossary covers the fundamentals.
+The following [glossary](https://developers.google.com/machine-learning/glossary/) covers the fundamentals.

-**A/B testing** – a user experience research methodology, used to compare two versions of a single object, typically by testing a response to variant A against variant B, and determining which of the two variants is more effective in achieving an objective.
+**A/B testing** – a statistical user experience research methodology, used to compare two (or more) techniques, typically an incumbent against a new rival.
+A/B testing aims to determine not only which technique performs better but also to understand whether the difference is significant.

+**Bias** - Systematic error introduced by a sampling or reporting procedure. - or - Stereotyping, prejudice or favoritism towards some things, people, or groups over others.
+These will affect interpretation of data, the design of the system, and how users interact with a system.

+**Categorical** - Features having a discrete set of possible values.

 **Clustering** – grouping objects based on similarity.
-For example, within an M&M population, the individuals within that population might be grouped by color or by type.
+Many clustering algorithms exist.

-**Decision tree** –  a hierarchical flowchart-like structure in which each internal node represents a "test" on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.
+**Decision tree** –  a flowchart-like structure in which each internal node represents a "test" on an attribute, each branch represents the outcome of the test, and each leaf node represents a class label.
 In machine learning, an optimized decision tree is one that minimizes a loss function, like miss-classification or regression error.
 Decision trees are simple to interpret and deploy.

 **Deep learning** - a set of machine learning techniques that consist of sequences of layers, each consisting of a matrix of weights, with inputs and outputs to progressively extract higher-level features from the raw input.
 For example, in image processing, lower layers may identify edges, while higher layers may identify the concepts relevant to a human such as digits or letters or faces.
 The inter-connections of each layer resembles the neural connections in the human brain.

+**Embeddings** - A categorical feature represented as a continuous-valued feature.
+Typically, an embedding is a translation of a high-dimensional vector into a low-dimensional space, built with a deep learning technique.

 **False negative** – a result that the model predicts to be negative but is in fact positive.